-If you have ever wondered, “what is the difference between hard water and soft water?” then you aren’t alone.
+If you have ever wondered, “what is the difference between soft and hard water?” then you aren’t alone.
 You’ve probably heard stories about how certain locations have hard water, while others have soft.
 Or you may have heard about a home water filtration system, but don’t know what it is.
 You may have even looked into whether the water being piped into your house is hard.

 Water hardness is a relatively simple concept that can have quite a large impact.
 This impact isn’t always easy to discern, particularly if you have always experienced the same type of water your whole life.